 Bakery, Cafe, Coffee, Tea , Snacks, Dessert

-Broughton Village Bakery and Café comes with an impressive culinary pedigree: one of the top three bakeries in the UK as featured on ITV1’s Britain’s Best Bakery, and in Harper’s Bazaar’s Top Five Bakeries in Britain.
-The cafe promises the best produce from the bakery to be enjoyed by a wood-burning stove after a day in the country, all served alongside freshly ground organic coffee and tea, frappes, smoothies and hot chocolate.
-Choose from delicious homemade pies, chillis, beef stews and flaky pasties for lunch, or a traditional ploughman sandwiches with dry cured ham, cheese, pickle and homemade chutney with a selection of their flavoursome, homemade breads.
-The cakes and tray-bakes are also firm favourites and change daily, always offering a balance of fruity choices and sticky chocolate classics.
+Broughton Village Bakery comes with an impressive culinary pedigree: one of the top three bakeries in the UK as featured on ITV1’s Britain’s Best Bakery, and in Harper’s Bazaar’s Top Five Bakeries in Britain.
+The café promises the best produce from the bakery to be enjoyed by a wood-burning stove after a day in the country, all served alongside freshly ground organic coffee and tea, frappes, smoothies and hot chocolate.
+Choose from delicious home-made pies, chillies, beef stews and flaky pasties for lunch, or a traditional ploughman sandwiches with dry-cured ham, cheese, pickle and chutney with a selection of flavoursome breads.
+The cakes and tray bakes are also firm favourites and change daily, always offering a balance of fruity choices and sticky chocolate classics.

-This 2 AA star restaurant at Cedar Manor hotel offers award-winning cuisine in beautiful surroundings overlooking verdant Windermere.
-Enjoy salmon and beetroot tartar with a cucumber salad and horseradish foam followed by lamb rump in an herb and pine nut crust served with tarragon gnocchi and vegetables.
+This two-AA-star restaurant at Cedar Manor Hotel offers award-winning cuisine in beautiful surroundings overlooking verdant Windermere.
+Enjoy salmon and beetroot tartar with a cucumber salad and horseradish foam followed by lamb rump in an herb and pine-nut crust served with tarragon gnocchi and vegetables.
 The restaurant itself is decorated with a nod to decadence, featuring statement wallpaper in tasteful sections to complement the stunning views out of the bay windows and the traditional fireplaces dotted throughout the interior.

 Four and Twenty

 Restaurant, European, British, Vegetarian, $$$